skogsgren2/skogsgren2.github.io/_posts/2021-06-04-grass-fields-are-burning.md

 That reminds you of how much you've really lost \

 And most people are nothing but reflections \
-Of the mirror they bough at the antique shop long ago \
+Of the mirror they bought at the antique shop long ago \
-It hangs over the door \
+It hangs over their door \
 With a black frame \
-And crackly, bubbly surface \
+And crackly, shiny surface \
-With nothing in it.
-But storm clouds \
+With nothing in it but storm clouds \
-If you squint towards the background \
+If you squint towards the backdrop. \

 The old grass fields are burning \
 The summer begins to come by for afternoon tea & biscuits \